-6. REVENUE
+6. Revenue

-31 December 2012

-In thousands of Pounds Sterling

 Continuing operations

 Revenue from service concession agreements 31,231

 Other revenues 2,477

 33,708

 Revenue from concession agreements represents income earned on operational projects.
 The subsidiaries of the Company currently do not have any projects under construction.
 The investments accounted at fair value through profit or loss have very minimal projects still under construction (see Note 24 and refer to investment portfolio breakdown in the Management report).